-She is passionate about understanding issues related to teaching and learning of chemistry particularly at higher secondary and undergraduate level.
-Her research and development interests are conceptual pitfalls/misconceptions in chemistry, problem designing (particularly context-based problems) and developing problem-based/ investigatory experiments for undergraduate chemistry laboratories.
+She is passionate about understanding issues related to teaching and learning of chemistry particularly at the higher secondary and undergraduate levels.
+Her research and development interests are conceptual pitfalls/misconceptions in chemistry, problem designing (particularly context-based problems), and developing problem-based/ investigatory experiments for undergraduate chemistry laboratories.

-She is involved with conducting workshops for teachers on a continual basis.
-Some of the topics covered by her are- Chemistry Education Research (CER) related to learning in chemistry laboratories at undergraduate level; context-based problems, their pedagogical significance and assessment; and standardization of experiments along with content and errors involved.
+She is involved in conducting workshops for teachers on a continual basis.
+Some of the topics covered by her are- Chemistry Education Research (CER) related to learning in chemistry laboratories at the undergraduate level; context-based problems, pedagogical significance and assessment; and standardization of experiments along with content and errors involved.

-Former Members: Anjali Sadanandan, Pooja Khatri, Vrushali Gaikwad, Shrikant Kota, Aasma Lal, Supresh Thaleshari, Manasi Gurav, Reshma, Rajesh Kumar, Shalini, Kavita, Sharayu Kulkarni, Seema Yadav, Chaitanya, Sonali Dhamapurkar, Vikas Gund
+Mursaleen Shaikh, Hanza George, Krupa Subramaniam, Shreyank Mandavkar, Rasika Bhujbalrao, Bhagyashri Thube, Anjali Sadanandan, Pooja Khatri, Vrushali Gaikwad, Shrikant Kota, Aasma Lal, Supresh Thaleshari, Manasi Gurav, Reshma, Rajesh Kumar, Shalini, Kavita, Sharayu Kulkarni, Seema Yadav, Chaitanya, Sonali Dhamapurkar and Vikas Gund